 - Muppets: The 1982 film and Age of Resistance were almost entirely made using animatronic puppets and have no human character whatsoever.
 The franchise is the brainchild of the man behind the Trope Maker and Trope Namer, after all.

-- No Biochemical Barriers: Despite being extraterrestrials (extrathraials?), The urSkeks, urRu, and Skeksis never show any difficulty with things like breathing Thra's air or digesting its food.
+- No Biochemical Barriers: Despite being extraterrestrials (extrathraials?), the urSkeks, urRu, and Skeksis never show any difficulty with things like breathing Thra's air or digesting its food.

 - Planetary Romance: Has some elements of this genre.

-- Power Crystal: The eponymous Dark Crystal itself, the "beating heart" of Thra. the urSkeks' homeworld is stated to have one as well.
+- Power Crystal: The eponymous Dark Crystal itself, the "beating heart" of Thra.
+The urSkeks' homeworld is stated to have one as well.

-- Wizards from Outer Space: It takes place on an alien planet whose lifeforms have varying degrees of Bizarre Alien Biology, with many of the more important characters coming from yet a third planet, but there are also supernatural elements such as power crystals, Geometric Magic, evil sorcery, Magitek Attack Drones, a Mother-Naturey Genius Loci, a variation on Soul Eating, etc.
+- Wizards from Outer Space: It takes place on an alien planet whose lifeforms have varying degrees of Bizarre Alien Biology, with many of the more important characters coming from yet another planet, but there are also supernatural elements such as power crystals, Geometric Magic, evil sorcery, Magitek Attack Drones, a Mother-Naturey Genius Loci, a variation on Soul Eating, etc.